pysat/pysat/CONTRIBUTING.md

 * Line breaks should occur before a binary operator (ignoring flake8 W503)
 * Combine long strings using `join`
 * Preferably break long lines on open parentheses rather than using `\`
+* Use no more than 80 characters per line
 * Avoid using Instrument class key attribute names as unrelated variable names:
   * `platform`
   * `name`